Complex-Valued 2D Gaussian Representation for Computer-Generated Holography: Evaluation

-\textbf{Smooth \POH.} U-Net~\cite{peng2020neural,zhan2024Configure, aksit2023holobeam} achieves the highest structural similarity (SSIM $0.91$, LPIPS $0.35$), while Multi-color~\cite{kavakli2023multicolor} produces natural defocus blur with slightly lower perceptual metrics (SSIM $0.74$, LPIPS $0.40$).
-Our method achieves the highest signal fidelity (PSNR $29.0$; $+1.8$ over U-Net, $+1.1$ over Multi-color) while maintaining competitive perceptual quality.
-Importantly, our approach is much more efficient, requiring only $0.8$M parameters (vs. $8.4$M for U-Net) and $2.4$G VRAM (vs. $6.3$G for U-Net).
+\refTbl{method_opt_comparison} shows the quantitative results of our method alongside existing \CGH methods for both Smooth and Random \POH.
+Additionally, in \refFigFull{flower_main_performance_compare}, we show the qualitative results in an overview and zoomed-in details.
+Both Random and Smooth \POH extracted from our complex-valued 2D Gaussians achieve sharp focus edges and high perceptual quality.

-\textbf{Random \POH.} All of the optimization baselines yield limited fidelity near $20$ dB with structural similarity below $0.4$.
-Naive Opt (used as a baseline in~\cite{kuo2023multisource, schiffers2023stochastic, Schiffers2025multiwavelength, Praneeth2020hitl, peng2020neural}) achieves $19.8$/0.33/0.60, while Multi-color slightly improves to $20.3$/0.35/0.59.
-Thanks to the complex-valued 2D Gaussians and \POH conversion procedure, our method delivers substantial improvements: $29.4$/0.81/0.34, corresponding to gains of $+9$ dB PSNR, $+0.47$ SSIM, and $-0.28$ LPIPS, with comparable resource usage.
-This underscores the critical role of structural guidance in helping random-valued, per-pixel hologram optimization.
+\textbf{Smooth \POH.} Our method achieves comparable reconstruction quality to learned \CGH methods (NH3D~\cite{Choi2021Neural3D}, Tensor V2~\cite{shi2022end}, and U-Net~\cite{zhan2024Configure}), with PSNR of $29.0$ dB, while requiring fewer parameters ($0.8$ M), lower VRAM ($2.4$ G), and shorter training time ($1.4$ min).
+Since GWS is a novel view synthesis method, we extend its development to support single-plane \POH rendering.
+Compared with GWS~\cite{choi2025GWS}, our method achieves higher fidelity and is substantially faster, reducing optimization time from $5.1$ to $1.4$ minutes ($3.6\times$) and render latency from $6840$ to $2.13$ ms ($\sim$3200$\times$ faster).

-In \refFigFull{flower_main_performance_compare}, we show the qualitative results in overview and zoomed-in details.
-U-Net suffers from visible fringe artifacts in defocus blur.
-Both Random and Smooth \POH extracted from our complex-valued 2D Gaussians achieve clearer edges and higher perceptual quality, consistently outperforming all baselines.
-Notably, our method does not require additional multiplexing~\cite{choi2022time, kuo2023multisource, Schiffers2025multiwavelength} or light-field methods~\cite{kim2024holographic, schiffers2023stochastic}, which often demand significant memory and computational overhead for better fidelity.
+\textbf{Random \POH.} Existing baselines operate directly on per-pixel phase and yield limited fidelity, with Naive Opt and Multi-color~\cite{kavakli2023multicolor} remaining below $21$ dB.
+Wirtinger Holography~\cite{Wirtinger2019} reaches $25.3$ dB PSNR; our method reports $29.4$ dB PSNR, $0.81$ SSIM, and $0.34$ LPIPS, corresponding to gains of $+4.1$ dB PSNR, $+0.34$ SSIM, and $-0.14$ LPIPS over Wirtinger at comparable memory and modest additional training time ($3.8$ vs.\ $2.8$ min).
+These results indicate that structural guidance from complex-valued 2D Gaussians and the \POH conversion procedure is beneficial for random-valued, per-pixel hologram optimization.